dl1ksv/gr-tinyalsa/README.md

 Mainly to run gnuradio python scripts on android.

-1. Installation on Linux
+1.Installation on Linux

     get the latest code from https://github.com/dl1ksv/gr-tinyalsa

     The build process is cmake based.
 So change to code directory.

     There

     mkdir build
     cd build
     cmake -DCMAKE_INSTALL_PREFIX=<where gnuradio is installed> ../
     make

     su

     make install

-If you are unsure about the CMAKE_INSTALL_PREFIX run
+	If you are unsure about the CMAKE_INSTALL_PREFIX

+ 	run

 	gnuradio-config-info --prefix

-2. Building for Android
+2.Building for Android

     Have a look at the gnuradio branch of my python_for_android fork

-3. To be done
+3.To be done

     Implementing audio source